 Vintage photos of Toronto in the winter offer a reminder that snow, ice, and cold temperatures have always been a crucial part of the experience of living in this city.

 There might be fewer ice boats today, but we still try to make the most of the harsh season by tobogganing in our parks, skating on Grenadier Pond, and heading down to the frozen harbour.

-While we continue to enjoy some late season summer-like weather, there's still something about the sight of hundreds of people going down tobogganing runs in High Park that is rather exhilarating.
+While we continue to get a mix of major snowstorms and warmer days, there's something about the sight of hundreds of people going down tobogganing runs in High Park that is rather exhilarating.

 Behold, what winter looked like in Toronto a century ago.

 That's a lot of coal!
 Toronto skyline in 1904.

 Sleighing at Queen's Park in 1906.

 Snowy University Avenue 1908.
 You can see Queens Park peeking out in the background.

 Ice fishing, Centre Island 1909.